The Three Rondavels, Mpumalanga

-These 3 geological formations were also once known as 'The Chief and his 3 wives'.
-The flat-topped peak was named Mapjaneng after a legendary chief who defeated invading Swazis in a great battle.
-His 3 reputedly troublesome wives gave their names to the 3 pointed peaks – Magabolie, Mogoladikwe and Maseroto.
+These three geological formations were also once known as 'The Chief and his Three Wives'.
+The flat-topped peak was named Mapjaneng ('the chief') after a legendary Bapedi chief, Maripi Mashile, who defeated invading Swazis in a great battle near here.
+The three peaks are named after his three wives (from left to right) – Magabolie, Mogoladikwe and Maseroto.

 How were these magnificent mountains formed?
 Apparently erosion wore away the soft underlying stone, leaving exposed slate and quartzite that shape these dramatic rock formations.

 Be surefooted at the viewpoint, especially as there's no rail, and then just drink in the dramatic view with the canyon and the Blyde River dam way below you.
 Expect spectacular African sunsets if you're there as the sun goes down.

 Don’t miss other natural wonders on the Panorama Route such as Bourke’s Luck Potholes and God’s Window, aptly named for its spectacular views.